Medium

 • School board and superintendent participation in the Be Legendary School Board Institute

-• Quarterly Claims/Status Reports on funding support
+• Quarterly Status Reports

 • Increased scrutiny of State and Federal monitoring and required reports